chazlarson/Plex-Meta-Manager-Wiki/index.md

 [![Read the Docs](https://img.shields.io/readthedocs/plex-meta-manager-wiki?style=plastic)](https://metamanager.wiki)
 [![Sponsor or Donate](https://img.shields.io/badge/-Sponsor_or_Donate-blueviolet?style=plastic)](https://github.com/sponsors/meisnate12)

-Plex Meta Manager (PMM) is an open source Python 3 project that has been designed to ease the creation and maintenance of metadata, collections, and playlists within a Plex Media Server.
+Plex Meta Manager is an open source Python 3 project that has been designed to ease the creation and maintenance of metadata, collections, and playlists within a Plex Media Server.
 The script is designed to be run continuously and be able to update information based on sources outside your plex environment.
 Plex Meta Manager supports Movie/TV/Music libraries and Playlists.

 ## Getting Started

-1. Install PMM; this process is described [here](/home/installation).
+1. Install Plex Meta Manager; this process is described [here](/home/installation).

 2. Once installed, you have to create a [Configuration File](config/configuration), which contains URLs and credentials and the like which are used to connect to services like Plex and TMDB.